zksx/nuzlocke/README.md

 # Roadmap

 As of right now the next plan is to intergrate a website that is able to read/write to the database.
-Only mods of the stream or the stream owner themseleves should be able to access the website.
+Only mods of the stream or the stream owner themselves should be able to access the website.

 # Help